terjesb/clj-time/README.md

 Remember that `mm` is minutes, `MM` is months, `ss` is seconds and `SS` is milliseconds.

-Once you have a formatter, parsing and printing are strait-forward:
+Once you have a formatter, parsing and printing are straightforward:

 ``` clj
 => (parse custom-formatter "20100311")